trias-project/checklist-recipe/README.md

 <!-- This section is for users who want to download/adapt your checklist repository.
 You can leave it as is. -->

-1. Clone this repository to your computer
+1. Click on `Use this template` to create a new repository on your account
 2. Open the RStudio project file
 3. Open the `dwc_mapping.Rmd` [R Markdown file](https://rmarkdown.rstudio.com/) in RStudio
 4. Install any required packages